-The K.I.S.S.
-Way to Embed Videos in WordPress
+The Best Way to Embed Videos in WordPress

 If content is king on the internet, video is the undisputed queen.
-In this article, we illustrate how simple it is to embed videos in WordPress content.
+In this article, we illustrate the best way to embed videos in WordPress content.

 1 billion hours…